shyamu/TransLoc-Android-Widget/README.md

 [![Google Play](http://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.shyamu.translocwidget)

+I decided to make it open-source because the Android documentation and online tutorials are very lacking in terms of developing Android widgets.
+The source may be useful as reference for the following..
+* making a widget with a widget configuration activity
+* using an appwidgetmanager
+* parsing JSON using Jackson
+* updating a widget when its tapped
+* filtering onReceive actions
+* PendingIntent, AsyncTask, Spinner, RemoteViews

 # Building
 Easiest way is to clone and import to Android Studio using 'Import Project', click next with all the way through import dialogs.